flavji/sysc3303/README.txt

 Step 7: The project should now be in Package Explorer.

-Step 8: Expand Iteration1.
-Then, expand src.
+Step 8: Expand project and expand src.

 Step 9: Right click on the project package, click on "Run as", then select
 	  "1 Java Application".
 The program should now run and you should